Appealing Denied Unemployment Benefits in California

 - Your representative’s name and mailing address

-- Your reason for appeal
+- Your reason for the appeal

 - The appeal case number assigned to the Administrative Law Judge’s decision